Skip to content

 The Power of the One-Sentence Paragraph

-Strategic use of one-sentence paragraphs can create emphasis and rhythm.
-Look at how Sophia Anderson used this technique in her $23,000 scholarship essay: “My mother worked three jobs to keep us housed.
+Another feature of winning scholarship essays are one-sentence paragraphs, and they are used strategically.
+According to scholarship expert Sophia Anderson, author of the $23,000 essay, the following is an example of how she used one-sentence paragraphs to create emphasis and structure within her essay: “My mother worked three jobs to keep us housed.
 My father wasn’t in the picture.
 I learned to cook dinner for my younger siblings when I was nine, pack their lunches before school, and help with homework while managing my own.
 I thought I was just surviving.
 I was actually learning to lead.”
-That final one-sentence paragraph hits harder because of the setup.
-It wouldn’t work if the entire essay consisted of short paragraphs, but used sparingly, this technique creates memorable moments that judges highlighted in their notes.
+And she noted that this last paragraph would not have had the same effect if the rest of her essay were comprised of similarly short paragraphs.

 Transitions That Don’t Sound Robotic